Students seeking admission to our English MA Program should create an application that includes:

 The Graduate Admissions website features a page that allows you to check the arrival of your application materials and track the status of your application.
 Please use this function to make sure your application is complete.

 For fall semester admission, applications submitted by the "priority deadline" of March 1 are given priority and will be notified of a decision by the end of April.
-Applications will be considered on a rolling basis through the summer.
+Applications will be considered on an ongoing basis through the summer.

 For spring semester admission, the application deadline is November 1.
-Applications will be considered on a rolling basis through December.
+Applications will be considered on an ongoing basis through December.

 Application for Graduate Assistantships